jax79sg/nutanix_dlusecase/README.md

 # VM prerequisites
 ## Network
-- High speed internet
+- High speed internet (Else installation will be slow)

 ## Hardware (virtual)
-- CPU: At least 4
+- CPU: At least 16 (Else installation will be slow)
 - GPU: At least 2 x 8GB
 - RAM: At least 32GB
 - HDD: At least 120GB